Training for Staff

-The Language Centre, in collaboration with the International Relations, organizes informal Café Lingua meetings for those interested in different languages and cultures.
+The Language Centre, in collaboration with the Internationalisation services, organizes informal Café Lingua meetings for those interested in different languages and cultures.
 The idea is to bring together native speakers and people who study foreign languages or are otherwise interested in them.
 Café Lingua offers an opportunity to chit chat in different languages while enjoying a nice cup of coffee; you can develop your language and communication skills while having an informal, relaxed conversation.

 All interested in languages and cultures – such as Finnish and international students, locals, tourists and tourism operators – are warmly welcome to join.
 There is only one rule in Café Lingua: please speak only in the language of that particular gathering you are attending.
 This way, all attendees have an equal opportunity to develop their language skills and learn.

 The Café Lingua timetable can be seen online.